dehydratedpotato/LegacyPreferences/README.md

 ### Wat it do?
 In order restore the classic System Preferences (albeit in a pretty janky manner), we use the NSPreferencePane framework in order to interface with `.prefPane` files.
 New MacOS still contains the old `.prefPanes`, but most of the bundles are empty (as App Extensions are now used); so instead of using the newer empty files, we rip the completed old ones ([these](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link)) out of a previous release of MacOS.

-(We don't use the new App Extension files because that would require manually recreating each classic Pane view)
+(We don't use the new App Extension files because they wouldn't have the classic look!)

 ### Why it do?
 Because some of us miss the ways of old (see new [System Settings](https://9to5mac.com/2022/06/06/macos-13-ventura-system-settings-first-look/)).
+Sure, it may be possible to bring the actual System Preferences from an older release (like Monterey) and run it in Ventura (with the proper pref panes)...

-**Note**: Although it may be possible to bring the actual System Preferences from an older release (like Monterey) and run it in Ventura (with the proper pref panes), that method requires access to another Mac or a VM.
-Besides, it probably wouldn't even run on your system (I tried it).
+...but it would be a pain to get it to run in most cases, and that method requires access to another Mac or a VM.
+If you want to go that route and it works, great!
+It probably will be less janky!
+Either way, this project is just an attempt of open-source revive-itizing, and was just a fun thing for me to throw togethar.

 ### Construction!
-The project source code is constructed from a weird mismash of old-Swift NSApp lifecycle, SwiftUI, and Objective-C. This frankenstein is both necessary, convenient, and a horrible pain.
-The app is compiled for x86 due to compatability reasons, and must run under Rosetta for Apple Silicon machines.
+The project is written in slightly messy Swift using a SwiftUI lifecycle, plus some good ol' Objective-C for legacy stuff.
+The app is compiled for x86 due to compatability reasons with old pref panes, and must run under Rosetta for Apple Silicon machines.

 ### Localization!
 No localization has been implemented just yet, working on that too...